-Healthcare cost trend rate - medical 5.00% - 6.50% Healthcare cost trend rate - prescription drug 5.00% - 7.25% Healthcare cost trend rate - Medicare advantage 4.00% - 5.00%
+Healthcare cost trend rate - medical 5.00% - 6.50%

+Healthcare cost trend rate - prescription drug 5.00% - 7.25%

-Healthcare cost trend rate - administrative 3.00%
+Healthcare cost trend rate - Medicare advantage 5.00% Healthcare cost trend rate - administrative 3.00%

 Discount rate.
-The discount rate used to measure the total OPEB liability for the RHBF was 3.58%.
+The discount rate used to measure the total OPEB liability for the RHBF was 3.87%, an increase of .29% over the prior year discount rate of 3.58%.
 The projection of cash flow used to determine the discount rate assumed that contributions from employers would be made at the current statutorily determined contribution rate.
 Based on the above assumptions, the plan's fiduciary net position was not projected to be available to make projected future benefit payments of current plan members.
-As a result, a municipal bond rate of 3.58% was used as the discount rate used to measure the total OPEB liability.
-The 3.58% rate is based on the Bond Buyer 20-year General Obligation Index as of June 30, 2017.
+As a result, a municipal bond rate of 3.87% was used as the discount rate used to measure the total OPEB liability.
+The 3.87% rate is based on the Bond Buyer 20-year General Obligation Index as of June 30, 2018.